dmillard/eigengdb/README.rst

 ========

-This is a pretty printer for eigen types (with some support for stan-math types), forked from upstream eigen.
+This is a pretty printer for eigen types (with some support for stan-math types).
+Much of the logic comes from upstream eigen.

 Motivation
 ----------